-Analysis and Interpretation of 2005-2010 Trending Results
+Analysis and Interpretation of 2005-2011 Trending Results

 The figures below illustrate Vanderbilt's GHG emissions as they relate to several institutional metrics.
-Some metrics have been calculated for all Vanderbilt areas (Figures 6.4 and 6.5) whereas others have been calculated separately for Academic and Research areas (Figures 6.6 and 6.7) and Patient Care Areas (Figures 6.8 and 6.9), as applicable.
+Some metrics have been calculated for all Vanderbilt areas (Figures 6.3 and 6.4) whereas others have been calculated separately for Academic and Research areas (Figures 6.5 and 6.6) and Patient Care Areas (Figures 6.7 and 6.8), as applicable.
 Please reference Tables A.1-A.5 in the appendices for more information.
-Overall GHG emissions are down 1.9% from last year and 9.5% from the all-time high reached in 2008, even though square footage has increased by 6.7%, or 1,032,834 square feet since 2008.
+Overall GHG emissions are down 3 percent from last year and 12.3 percent from the all-time high reached in 2008, even though square footage has increased by 6.7 percent, or 1,038,954 square feet, since 2008.